 If you want to use a live video feed to promote your project on Facebook or YouTube, we can help.
 Please check out this article on how to use HD security cameras to live stream video on Facebook and YouTube.
 The cameras in these systems can be used for both security and promotional live video streaming.

-Long term construction projects are fun subjects to capture using time lapse photography.
+Long term construction projects are fun subjects to use a time lapse camera.
 I documented how-to use a Zavio IP camera for time lapse video here.
 There are outdoor Zavio cameras available that have this snapshot functionality needed setup time lapse.
 Many of them are weatherproof and rugged, making them good choices for a construction time lapse project.

 Additional Help / Questions

-Hopefully you found this article helpful in researching security camera systems for construction projects.
+Hopefully you found this article helpful in researching a construction site camera system.
 If you have any questions, please email me here.